 ROBIN FINCHSecretary and Board Memberrobin.email@example.com

-Robin Finch is a Board member and Secretary of the Foundation and the mother of twelve year-old, Samantha, with APS Type 1/APECED.
+Robin Finch is a Board member and Secretary of the Foundation and the mother of fifteen year-old, Samantha, with APS Type 1/APECED.
 Robin fundraises for the foundation through her family’s “Slam Dunks for Sam” community basketball events.
+She and her husband, Brent, will be hosting a benefit concert in February 2024 (details to come).
 She spearheaded the creation of our registry and hopes to develop a bio-bank.
 Robin practices real estate law at Greenberg Glusker in Los Angeles, California, and holds a JD from UC Davis.

 HEATHER T. TALARICOBoard Member

 Heather T. Talarico, a Board Member and Co-Founder of the APS Type 1 Foundation, is a Commercial Claims Specialist.
 Her involvement since the diagnosis of her daughter has included establishing the APS Type 1 Research Grant Program through NORD, and coordinating fundraising events, which have supported seven research grant programs with NORD.
 Heather and Todd were the recipients of the NORD Distinguished Family Award in 2009.

 David Seyfert, is the father of Matthew, an Eagle Scout who is matriculating at Stony Brook University.
 Matt was diagnosed with APS Type 1 at age 6.
 David holds masters degrees in Special Education and Orientation and Mobility and has worked with students with visual impairments for over 35 years.
 David and his wife, Sherri, ran the APS Type 1 Basket raffle to raise money for research for 10 years.